MaxAFath/regex/Develop/gist-template.md

 ### Anchors

-The anchors of the regex code I am doing is the ^ $ charactes at the start and end of the regex snippet.
+The anchors are indicating the start and end of regex code.
+In this example the Anchors used are '^' and '$'.
+The '^' indicates a start of a regex code. '$' indicates the termination of a regex code

 ### Quantifiers